 - The joint is damaged by inflammation and arthritis.

-TMJ disorders happen most frequently in adults between the ages of 20 and 40 and is more prevalent in women.
+TMJ disorders happen most frequently in adults between the ages of 20 and 40 and are more prevalent in women.

 Treatments for TMJ Disorders

-In extreme cases, you may need surgery, irrigation of the joint with needles, or injection of corticosteroids to reduce inflammation.
-However, surgical approaches are seen as a last resort and we recommended our patients avoid this route.
-Depending on your case, Dr. Zadeh will let you know what your treatment options are.
+In extreme cases, you may need surgery, irrigation of the joint with needles or injection of corticosteroids to reduce inflammation.
+However, surgical approaches are seen as a last resort, and we recommended our patients avoid this route.
+Depending on your case, Dr. Parsa T. Zadeh will let you know what your treatment options are.

 My Jaw Really Hurts

 If you are experiencing pain, or if Dr. Zadeh notices irregularities in the motion and feeling of your jaw, he will likely test you for telltale signs of TMJ.
-If Dr. Zadeh suspects there is an issue after your initial assessment, he will then take images of your jaw and skull with X-Rays and his ConeBeam CT Scan Machine.
+If Dr. Zadeh suspects there is an issue after your initial assessment, we will then take images of your jaw and skull with X-rays and our cone beam CT scan machine.
 This will help isolate the problem area and inform your treatment.